Skip to content

 list_eeg_caps(sid: str) -> list[str]

-List EEG cap CSV files for a subject.
+List EEG cap CSV filenames for a subject.

 Source code in tit/paths.py